Aliases for NEK9 Gene

 This gene encodes a member of the NimA (never in mitosis A) family of serine/threonine protein kinases.
 The encoded protein is activated in mitosis and, in turn, activates other family members during mitosis.
 This protein also mediates cellular processes that are essential for interphase progression. [provided by RefSeq, Jul 2016]

 GeneCards Summary for NEK9 Gene

 NEK9 (NIMA Related Kinase 9) is a Protein Coding gene.
-Diseases associated with NEK9 include Nevus Comedonicus.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Cell Cycle, Mitotic.
+Diseases associated with NEK9 include Nek9-Related Lethal Skeletal Dysplasia and Nevus Comedonicus.
+Among its related pathways are Mitotic Prophase and Transport of the SLBP independent Mature mRNA.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NEK8.